 Howard Walwyn Fine Antique Clocks

 Howard Walwyn’s enduring love for antiquarian horology dates back to his childhood, and he has spent his career pursuing his passion for buying and selling English clocks from his shop in London’s Kensington Church Street.
-His knowledge and expertise about his subject is evident throughout his blog, so take some time out with a true time lord!
+As one of the leading antiques blogs looking at the subject of clocks, his knowledge and expertise about his subject is evident, so take some time out with a true time lord!